NeurodataWithoutBorders/nwb-schema/.github/PULL_REQUEST_TEMPLATE.md

 For all schema changes:
 - [ ] Add release notes for the PR to `docs/format/source/format_release_notes.rst`.
+- [ ] Have you included the relevant issue number using "Fix #XXX" notation where XXX is the issue number?
+By including "Fix #XXX" you allow GitHub to close issue #XXX when the PR is merged.

 If this is the first schema change after a schema release (i.e., the version string in `core/nwb.namespace.yaml` does not end in "-alpha"), then: